mautic/mautic-community-handbook/pages/04.community-leadership/02.leadership-role-definitions/docs.md

 * Appointed by Acquia
 * Leads the Product Steering Group
-* Responsible for the technical direction of the project as a whole
+* Responsible for the technical direction of the project as a whole and project advocacy

 ## Community Manager